Insights

 What is Open Wearables?

-Open Wearables is an open-source wearable integration platform that unifies health monitoring data from Apple Health, Garmin, Fitbit, Oura Ring, Whoop, and Strava through a single API.
-It eliminates months of wearable API integration work, allowing developers to build health apps with unified wearable data in days instead of months.
+Open Wearables is an open-source wearable integration platform that unifies health monitoring data from major wearable providers through a single API.
+Currently supports Apple Health, Samsung Health Connect, Garmin, Polar, Suunto, and Whoop.
+As an alternative to expensive SaaS vendors, it eliminates weeks of wearable API integration work per device, allowing developers to build health apps with unified wearable data in days instead of months.

 Which wearable devices does Open Wearables support?